iamjoncannon/node-grpc-web-wrapper/Readme.md

 grpc-web currently uses http1 in the browser client due to the inability of xhr or fetch to support the same features as http2

-grpc-web currently recommends using envoy as a proxy service between the browser client and grpc services, with a few languages (go and rust) supporting an 'in process' translator that does the http protocol translation

-this package provides standalone grpc-web service for node, as well as a generic wrapper endpoint that can be incrementally added to any existing node service with a generic `http.IncomingMessage` (e.g. express, next.js, hapi etc).
+this package provides standalone grpc-web service for node, similar to grpc-go-wrapper and the gprc-web package for rust. additionally, it exposes a generic wrapper endpoint that can be incrementally added to any existing node service with a generic `http.IncomingMessage` (e.g. express, next.js, hapi etc) to provide flexibility and a substitute for envoy proxy

+## features currently supported

+- unary services
+- server streaming services
+- metadata/trailers
+- deadlines

+## features not currently supported

+- client streaming (not officially supported by gRPC-web)
+- bidi streaming (not officially supported by gRPC-web)
-only webtext wire format is currently supported (see mock/clients/readme.md for compiling example)
+- binary wire format (not officially supported by gRPC-web for server streaming)

-## test
+## testing

 package has 100% unit test coverage